Organic Biostimulants

 The Record Catalpa Tree in the photo belongs to Lawn Care Academy owner, Russ James.
 It blooms every year and is over 70 ft. tall and over 70 ft. wide.

 Specific organic biostimulants are included in the fertilizer used to care for the tree.
-Part of a red barn can be seen in the photo and gives an idea of the tree's size.
+Part of a red barn in the lower left of the photo and gives an idea of the tree's size.

 A number of factors affect how they work.
 The quality of the ingredients, plant and soil types, plant stress, soil pH, and other factors may also play a part in their effectiveness.
 We are only beginning to understand how they work and why they don't always work.